Exfoliation - First Step in Skincare

 - Usually, exfoliating once a week is not enough.
 Exceptions can be applied to sensitive skin.

 - Exfoliating 2-3 times a week is advisable for skin in general.
 More than 3 times is not encouraged since excessive exfoliation can irritate your skin by dehydration and inflammation.
+(Tip: Use a natural face scrub which is gentle on skin)

 - Dry or sensitive skin should be extra wary of exfoliating too often, especially physically.
 Doing it twice a week is ideal with good precautions and mild products.